cindy2097/newStorybookImages/README.md

 sudo apt-get install tesseract-ocr-tam  #for tamil sudo apt-get install tesseract-ocr-deu  #for deutsch (German)
 ```
+After you finished all of these settings, then you may enjoy your EduLang Journey on Ubuntu Linux!
 ## Pipeline:

 1. First converts the PDF into a PNG image (no image extraction occurs, just simple conversion between PDF to multiple PNG images), Then stores the PNG images in a seperate, private folder